KaasRijkeTurk/kaasrijketurk/README.md

 - [Microslop Support Bot](https://github.com/KaasRijkeTurk/Microslop-Support) - Local AI Discord bot for server management via Ollama
 - [M365 Nopilot](https://github.com/KaasRijkeTurk/M365-Nopilot) - Local Discord Command-bot for sorting YouTube playlists and categorizing videos via Ollama.

-### Abandoned Project
+### Archived Projects
-Credits to team isgoed.
-Might come back to finish it.
-- [Curious Crystals](https://github.com/KaasRijkeTurk/Curious-Crystals) - New gems, mobs, and structures for Minecraft (Fabric 1.20.1)
+- [Curious Crystals](https://github.com/KaasRijkeTurk/Curious-Crystals) - New gems, mobs, and structures for Minecraft (Fabric 1.20.1) Credits to team isgoed.

-## Future Projects
+### Future Projects
 - SilentAmbience: A simple CLI tool or lightweight GUI app that generates ambient noise but with a twist: it pauses automatically when your microphone detects you speaking.
 Great for people who work from home and wear headphones.
 - Deencraft for neoforge 1.21.1